kneath/kneath.github.com/_posts/2011-10-17-mustache-style-erb.md

 For all this talk, the application I spend most of my time working on is still ERB.
 In fact, the rails app that powers [GitHub](https://github.com) has over **500 erb templates**.
 We have dozens of people throwing hundreds of commits a day at the codebase in over **150 branches**.
 Switching to Mustache would be a disaster requiring everyone to stop development, switch patterns, and introduce an unknown number of bugs to our customers.
 A shitty trade.

 I don't want to stop new feature development, but I do want better templates.
 And I know that Mustache is the direction I'd like to go.
 Luckily for me, I work with the smartest people in the world.
-A little while ago [Simon](https://github.com/sr) introduced a new templating strategy that I realy like.
+A little while ago [Simon](https://github.com/sr) introduced a new templating strategy that I really like.

 ## Mustache-style ERB templates